daiphuongngo/Predicting-Market-Movements-Building-Smart-Portfolios-with-ML-DL-RL-from-5-Major-Canadian-Banks/README.md

 I used my model predictions for these as follows:

-* The Outperforming portfolio achieved a cumulative return of 10.34×, versus 4.10× for the S\&P 500, reflecting +152% relative outperformance
+* The Outperforming portfolio achieved a cumulative return of 10.34×, versus 4.10× for the S\&P 500, reflecting +152% relative outperformance.
-* The Underperforming portfolio returned 0.39×, underperforming the S\&P’s 0.68×, validating model weakness in short signals
+* The Underperforming portfolio returned 0.39×, underperforming the S\&P’s 0.68×, validating model weakness in short signals.

 These results suggest the long momentum signal is more reliable under this framework.